-USEPA and the California Department of Health Services (CDHS) are the agencies responsible for establishing drinking water quality standards.
-To ensure that your tap water is safe to drink, USEPA and CDHS prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-CDHS regulations also establish limits for contaminants in bottled water that must provide the same protection for public health.
+USEPA and the California State Water Resources Control Board - Division of Drinking Water (DDW) are the agencies responsible for establishing drinking water quality standards.
+To ensure that your tap water is safe to drink, USEPA and DDW prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+DDW regulations also establish limits for contaminants in bottled water that must provide the same protection for public health.
 The federal Food and Drug Administration (FDA) also sets regulations for bottled water.

 The District vigilantly safeguards its water supply and, as in years past, the water delivered to your home meets the standards required by the state and federal regulatory agencies.
 In some cases, your local utility goes beyond what is required to monitor for additional contaminants that have known health risks.
 For information about your water quality in general, please contact our water quality specialist at (949) 464-3117.